-HP exec says TouchPad may be resurrected, current owners to get OTA update [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+HP exec says TouchPad may be resurrected, current owners to get OTA update [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier this month, HP caught many of us off-guard when it announced plans to discontinue operations on webOS hardware, like the Pre 3 and TouchPad, effective Q4 2011.
 It seems that the TouchPad may contain a bit of the zombie virus, though, as HP Personal Systems Group head Todd Bradley recently revealed that his company may bring the webOS slate back from the dead.
 "Tablet computing is a segment of the market that's relevant, absolutely," Bradley said in an interview with Reuters.
 The executive didn't elaborate on his statements any further.

 Keeping up with the TouchPad news, it seems that current owners of the device may have a new software update to look forward to.
 HP told CNET that it's planning to release an over the air update that will "enhance the platform and add functionality and a growing applications catalog."
 There's no word yet on exactly what improvements will be included in the OTA update or when it'll begin rolling out.
 Unsurprisingly, HP also said that it's seeing "huge spikes in activations and between 3-5X downloads of apps" ever since it slashed the TouchPad's pricing to $100 for the 16GB model and $150 for the 32GB version.